5-day /4-night cultural tour

 After breakfast, start the sightseeing tour of Sofia.
 In the city centre, three splendid buildings – a cathedral, a mosques and a synagogue – form a triangle that helps explain why Bulgaria became the only European country, apart from Denmark, to save its Jews.
 Visit the Synagogue and its museum.
 Bulgarian Jews like to point out that Jews arrived in the country as early as the second century C.E., long before the proto-Bulgarians.
 Although small, this museum will tell you the long history of Bulgarian Jews.
 Proceed with a visit to the Basilica Hagias Sophia.
 On the north side of the building you will see a monument, dedicated to the saving of Bulgarian Jews in World War II.
 Bulgaria, although part of the Hitler’s coalition, managed to rescue about 48,000 Bulgarian Jews from sending to the concentration camps.
 The period 1940-1944 is full of controversial events and shameful facts (10,000 Jews of Macedonia, Aegean Thrace, and Pirot was expelled and died), but due to widespread dismay and disapproval in Bulgaria, the officials were forced to stop deportations.
 You will hear the names of ordinary Bulgarians, who were brave to stand the official Government’s politics and became the “unsung heroes of the Holocaust” as Sir Martin Gilbert put it.
 Tour of the city includes a visit to the Roman ruins and the Rotunda of St. George, the impressive Alexander Nevski Memorial Cathedral, followed by panoramic sightseeing of the University, the National Assembly, National Palace of Culture.
 In the afternoon you will drive to visit the National History Museum en route to Vitosha Mountain and take a bird’s eye view over the capital.
 Only few European capital cities can boast the proximity of the high mountain.
 Sofia is at the foothills and the most exclusive residential areas are slowly creeping uphill.
-Those who wish may attend Shabbat services at the Synagogue and meet with the Jewish community at Beit Ha'am.
+Those who wish may meet with the Jewish community at Beit Ha'am.
 Return to the hotel.

 B, Accommodation in 4* downtown hotel Downtown, or similar.